jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_kell.md

   <h2>On All-Star games...</h2>

   <p>
     The year of that negotiation, Mr. Evans told me, "You better go out and have a good year, you know, to earn the money were paying you!"
-I hit .340, drove in 100 runs, had 56 doubles &mdash; more doubles than anyone (since then) until this past year, more doubles than anyone since 1937 &mdash; and I led all the voting for the All-Star game, in either league.
+I hit .340, drove in 100 runs, had 56 doubles&mdash;more doubles than anyone (since then) until this past year, more doubles than anyone since 1937&mdash;and I led all the voting for the All-Star game, in either league.
 The headlines read "KELL LEADS ALL MAJORS IN VOTING, JACKIE ROBINSON IS 2ND."
 The way it is in the All-Star balloting, I got like a million and half votes, and the next closest third baseman got like 300,000.
 But when you've hit .300 for several years, the fans don't forget and it just a given!
 They voted by name.
 I deserved to be in the All-Star game in '46, but I hadn't hit .300 in the Majors yet.
 Then I made the All-Star game my last two years and didn't deserve it.
 There were third basemen that were coming up that deserved it more than I.
   </p>

   <h2>More on salaries...</h2>